Retailers: Get Customer-Centric with Queue Management

 Consider the Emotions Surrounding Waiting In Line

-No one likes waiting in line and tthere are many lines we can’t avoid: airports, DMV, sports events and the like.
+No one likes waiting in line and there are many lines we can’t avoid like at airports, the DMV (yuck!) and sports events.

 Having customers waiting in line to purchase is a real problem for retailers.
 Did you realize most purchase decisions are first made emotionally and then justified logically?

 It’s way too easy for shoppers, when confronted with a line, to balk (abandon shopping entirely).
 Or, shoppers remember the line, skip your location in the future or post negative comments on social media.
 Emotions surrounding a delayed checkout will impact future transactions!

 Investing in Queue Management Technology Improves the Wait Experience

 Technology is all around us — and it will help reduce the time shoppers spend in line and enhance the experience, as well.